 Similarly, you will need to think about the practical elements of housing and managing a school 3D printer.
 Where will the printer live?
 Where will the spare filament be stored?
+You might need to invest in a commercial shelving.
 Who will be allowed to use the printer and when?
 Who will clean and maintain the printer?
 These are essential questions that need to be discussed and agreed when you have a 3D printer at school.

 6. Don’t hesitate to call the manufacturer for help